 1. Choose your topic

-2. Choose your platform
+2. Select your platform

 The different platforms have different requirements for what teachers do and how they do it.
-So, it’s best to decide where you want to post your lesson upfront so you can develop one that fits with the site’s guidelines.
+Choose where you want to post your lesson upfront so you can develop one that fits with the site’s guidelines.

-3. Get the right gear
+5. Buy the right gear

 You’ll also want some video editing software, so you can polish up the final product.
 People aren’t expecting Hollywood-level production values, but a slapdash presentation could irritate your viewers or make it difficult for them to follow.
 And that will affect whether they recommend you to others.

-5. Consider your space
+6. Consider your surroundings

 7. Set your price

 Just because you built it doesn’t mean they will come.
 You need to find ways to market your course so it stands out above others on the same topic.
-Many websites take a higher percentage of the tuition if they bring in a student, so its money in your pocket if you bring them in yourself.
+Many websites take a higher percentage of the tuition if they bring in a student, so it’s money in your pocket if you bring them in yourself.

 9. Make another one